KanzaTahreem/The-MealDB/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# JavaScript Capstone - API-based webapp
+# The MealDB - API based webapp

 > The JavaScript capstone project is build on [MealDB](www.themealdb.com/api/json/v1/1/filter.php?c=Seafood), an external API, and an [Involvement API](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270) which is used to record the user interactions including likes, and comments.
 The project covers the following mentioned points